-- We follow the Jigsaw programme in our lessons to foster the development of social and emotional skills but these skills are also developed across the curriculum and during extra-curricular activities - We work to include all the children.
+- We follow the Jigsaw and Life to the Full programmes in our lessons to foster the development of social and emotional skills but these skills are also developed across the curriculum and during extra-curricular activities - We work to include all the children.
 We work to identify underlying additional needs, ensuring appropriate differentiation, extension and support in the classroom

-- We will create a stimulating learning environment with an appropriate organisation of the school's curriculum (New National Curriculum 2014).
+- We will create a stimulating learning environment with an appropriate organisation of the school's curriculum (National Curriculum 2014).
 Our curriculum will provide opportunities for pupils to succeed in fields other than the academic.
 Progress will be closely tracked to help all children to strive towards their potential.
-Work will be shared and celebrated (displays, exhibitions, performances) - The school will consider our duty under section 175 of the Education Act 2002 requiring us to make arrangements to ensure that our functions are carried out with a view to safeguarding and promoting the welfare of pupils and our general duty to eliminate discrimination under section 149 of the Equality Act 2010.
+Work will be shared and celebrated (displays, exhibitions, performances) in accordance with our COVID-19 risk assessments. - The school will consider our duty under section 175 of the Education Act 2002 requiring us to make arrangements to ensure that our functions are carried out with a view to safeguarding and promoting the welfare of pupils and our general duty to eliminate discrimination under section 149 of the Equality Act 2010.
+We follow guidance from HMG through Working Together to Safeguard Children (2018) and Keeping Children Safe in Education (2020).